 Well hey guys!
 How was the weekend?
 Adapting well to the time change?
 I’m so ready for Spring – it’s not even funny!
 Here in NC, Spring is BEAUTIFUL – the weather is warm and everything blooms.
 It comes a close second to Fall as being my favorite season (the mountains of NC are known for their changing leaves – you can come visit me anytime. …just call first).

 Today, I wanted to share another “Back To Basics” post with you guys.
 If you’re new to this feature, “Back To Basics” is a blog series that aims to inform and inspire readers of all fitness levels by addressing the basics of health and fitness.
 Maybe you already know this stuff, maybe you don’t.
 I hope I can present it in a way that is either NEW and INFORMATIVE or as a REFRESHER.
-This week, I’ll show you five exercises that you should be performing on a regular basis.
+This week, I’ll show you five exercises that you should be performing on a regular basis with the help of the Best rated weight loss pills.
 A few reminders before I get started:

 1) While I am a certified personal trainer, I take no liability if you get injured while performing these moves.
 Be smart and listen to your body.